|Children and Adolescents:||The NICE Guideline on ME/CFS:|

 The tragic case of an Australian girl, who had been diagnosed as having ME/CFS but did in fact have mitochondrial neurogastrointestinal encephalomyopathy (MNGIE), illustrates the importance of a thorough specialist assessment for all children and adolescents who fall into the more severe category.

-The MEA website has a list of specialist referral services for children and adolescents, but these are very few.
+- The ME Association website has a list of specialist referral services for children and adolescents, but these are few in number.

 - Appropriate liaison with local education authorities, schools and teachers, which is aimed at keeping education going with home tutors, internet-based distance learning and part-time attendance, is vital.